syncfusion-content/wpf-docs/wpf/SfSchedule/dayview.md

 ![WPF scheduler dayview interval height](dayview_images/dayview-interval-height.png)

 ### Full screen scheduler
-Schedule time interval height can be adjusted based on screen height by changing the value of `IntervalHeight` property to -1.
+Scheduler time interval height can be adjusted based on screen height by changing the value of `IntervalHeight` property to -1.
 It will auto-fit to the screen height and width.

 {% tabs %}
 {% highlight xaml %}